 You should carefully consider the risk factors included in Item 1A. of our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on February 22, 2024 and the other information in this Report, including the section of this report titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our financial statements and related notes.
-If any of the events described in our Annual Report, and the following risk factor and the risks described elsewhere in this Report occur, our business, operating results and financial condition could be seriously harmed.
+If any of the events described in our Annual Report, and the following risk factor and the risks described in our Form 10-K and elsewhere in this Report occur, our business, operating results and financial condition could be seriously harmed.
 This Report also contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those anticipated in the Company's 2023 Form 10K filed on February 22, 2024. forward-looking statements as a result of factors that are described in our Annual Report and elsewhere in this Report.
+Our actual results could differ materially from those anticipated in the forward-looking statements as a result of factors that are described in our Annual Report and elsewhere in this Report.